-Note 1: Excluding BWA systems operating between 1 GHz and 6 GHz for which limits of Figure 1.2 and Table 1.3 apply.

 (*): The frequency limits are defined with respect to the centre frequency of the emissions.
-For measurement purposes, the reference bandwidth given in Table 4 apply to the frequency range extending from the ±250% CS points to the first frequency limit indicated, from Fa to Fb, from Fb to Fc, or from Fc to Fd as appropriate.
+For measurement purposes, the reference bandwidth given in Table 4 applies to the frequency range extending from the ±250% CS (or (150% CS + 500 MHz) as appropriate) points to the first frequency limit indicated, from Fa to Fb, from Fb to Fc, or from Fc to Fd as appropriate.

 (**): Not applicable for CS where the 250% point exceeds these values.

+Note 1: Excluding BWA systems operating between 1 GHz and 6 GHz for which limits of Figure 2 and Table 5 apply.

+Note 2: Excluding Channel aggregation (Multicarrier) systems for which limits in section A1.3 and Figure 4 apply

-Note: It is recognised that, depending on the characteristic of the domains, the actual power density relative to the ETSI mask at the 250% boundary, when evaluated in the reference bandwidth of one or more steps of Table 3, may be lower than the spurious domain emission limit itself.
-In such cases these steps are not applicable and the first applicable spurious domain emission reference bandwidth step, which corresponds to a power density equal or lower than that evaluated with the ETSI mask in the same reference bandwidth should be extended back to the 250% boundary (examples of this concept are shown in Figure 4.)
+Note 3: It is recognised that, depending on the characteristic of the domains, the actual power density relative to the ETSI mask at the 250% boundary (or (150% + 500 MHz) as appropriate),,, when evaluated in the reference bandwidth of one or more steps of Table 3, may be lower than the spurious domain emission limit itself.
+In such cases the first applicable spurious domain emission reference bandwidth step, refers to the power density equal than that evaluated with the ETSI mask in the same reference bandwidth extended to the next step or to the 250% (or (150% + 500 MHz) as appropriate) (examples of this concept are shown in Figure 4.)

 Figure 2: Specific mask for spurious domain emissions for BWA systems operating between 1 GHz and 6 GHz (see Table 5)